Site icon Outdoor Gearzine "Outdoor Gearzine"

 Ceramic coating

-Both are non-stick treatments applied to the inner surface of the cooker.
-Of these, non-stick processing is a general term, and it is not known what kind of processing is applied from this, but in general, it is mostly coated with fluororesin ( Teflon is one of the product names for fluororesin).
+Both of these are anti-stick coatings applied to the inside surface of a cooktop.
+Non-stick coating is a general term, and it is not possible to know the specific type of processing used from it, but it is generally a coating made from fluororesin ( Teflon is a brand name for fluororesin).

-On the other hand, ceramic coatings are almost the same as fluororesin in terms of preventing sticking, but ceramic coatings are more heat resistant and durable, and are also being easy to use with confidence, as they do not generate harmful gases at 260 degrees or higher .
+On the other hand ceramic coatings are similar to fluororesin in terms of preventing sticking, but ceramic coatings are more heat-resistant and durable, and they do not emit harmful gases at temperatures above 260 degrees, so they have the advantage of being safer and easier to use.

-Anti-slip bottom spiral processing Deep cookers are inevitably tall and have poor stability, so the bottom of the container is processed to improve this.
-It is common to create fine grooves on the bottom to prevent slipping on top of the stove.
+Anti-slip spiral processing on the bottom Deep cookers are inevitably tall and therefore less stable, so to improve this, the bottom of the container is modified.
+Typically, fine grooves are made on the bottom to prevent it from slipping on the stove top

 End of mobile version